 Effects of sarcopenia and myosteatosis on survival

-The participants with sarcopenia had significantly shorter PFS (median, 15.40 months vs 26.20 months, P < 0.001) and OS (median, 25.97 months vs 38.78 months, P < 0.001) than those without (Figure 2A and B).
-Similarly, the participants with myosteatosis had shorter PFS (median, 16.43 months vs 24.30 months, P = 0.011) and OS (median, 21.43 months vs 33.57 months, P = 0.001) than those without (Figure 3A and B).
+The participants with sarcopenia had significantly shorter PFS (median, 15.40 months vs 26.20 months, P < 0.001) and OS (median, 25.97 months vs 38.78 months, P < 0.001) than those without (Figure 2).
+Similarly, the participants with myosteatosis had shorter PFS (median, 16.43 months vs 24.30 months, P = 0.011) and OS (median, 21.43 months vs 33.57 months, P = 0.001) than those without (Figure 3).

-Given that 74.8% of the participants had stage IV GC, a subgroup analysis was conducted, and this yielded results that confirmed the adverse effects of sarcopenia and myosteatosis on both PFS (P = 0.002 vs P = 0.011, respectively) and OS (P < 0.001 vs P = 0.005, respectively) in this subset of participants (Figures 4A and B, 5A and B).
+Given that 74.8% of the participants had stage IV GC, a subgroup analysis was conducted, and this yielded results that confirmed the adverse effects of sarcopenia and myosteatosis on both PFS (P = 0.002 vs P = 0.011, respectively) and OS (P < 0.001 vs P = 0.005, respectively) in this subset of participants (Figures 4 and 5).

 Nomograms

 We used multivariate Cox regression analysis to construct an optimized prediction model for PFS.
 In addition to the presence of sarcopenia and myosteatosis, ALP, Eosi, CA724, CA125, and TNM stage were identified to be predictors of PFS, and we used these variables to construct a nomogram for PFS (Figure 6A).
 Similarly, for OS, the predictive model constructed included sarcopenia and myosteatosis, as well as TP, Eosi, CA724, and CA125 (Figure 7A).
 Both the predictive models for PFS and OS exhibited good C-indexes of 0.758 and 0.781, respectively.
-First-year calibration curves showed a close alignment of the observed outcomes and those predicted using the presence of sarcopenia or myosteatosis (Figure 6B and Figure 7B).
-To validate the predictive utility of these parameters, the nomograms were subjected to area under the curve (AUC) analysis for 1- and 3-year intervals, yielding AUC values of 0.769 and 0.850 for PFS, and 0.843 and 0.904 for OS, respectively (Figure 6C and Figure 7C).
+First-year calibration curves showed a close alignment of the observed outcomes and those predicted using the presence of sarcopenia or myosteatosis (Figures 6B and 7B).
+To validate the predictive utility of these parameters, the nomograms were subjected to area under the curve (AUC) analysis for 1- and 3-year intervals, yielding AUC values of 0.769 and 0.850 for PFS, and 0.843 and 0.904 for OS, respectively (Figures 6C and 7C).
 In addition, decision curve analysis (DCA) including diverse threshold probabilities demonstrated that the net benefit for the prediction of PFS was maximal within the range 0.040–0.978, peaking at 0.282.
 Similarly, for OS, the optimal DCA threshold was within the range 0.022–0.900, peaking at 0.260 (Figures 6D and 7D).
 This meticulous analysis affirmed the robustness and clinical utility of the predictive models for the outcomes of patients undergoing ICI therapy.

 DISCUSSION